SevenNattawut/SevenNattawut/README.md

 ## ABOUT ME ☺️

 <p align="center">
     "I'm a freshly graduated student from CPE @KMUTT who have a passion for programming and application development.
-I'm interested in designing and coding some random web applications or webpages to sharpen up my web application development skill.
+I'm interested in designing and developing web applications or webpages to sharpen up my web application development skill.
 Other than web application development, I also have a passion in game designing and development!"
 </p>

 ## TECHNILOGIES & TOOLS 💻